SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 Multiprocessing with a Cluster or a Multi-Server Framework
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-*pypet* can be used on computing clusters as well as multiple servers shearing a home directory via SCOOP_.
+*pypet* can be used on computing clusters as well as multiple servers sharing a home directory via SCOOP_.

 Simply create your environment as follows

 .. code-block:: python

-    env = Environment(self, trajectory='trajectory',
+    env = Environment(multiproc=True,
-                 filename='../experiments.h5',
-                 multiproc=True,
                       use_scoop=True
-                 use_pool=False,
                       wrap_mode='LOCAL')

 and start your script via ``python -m scoop my_script.py``.
 If using SCOOP_, the only multiprocessing wrap modes currently supported are ``'LOCAL'``, ``'NETLOCK'``, and ``'NETQUEUE'``.
-That is in the former case all your data is actually stored by your local main python process and results are collected from all workers.
-The latter means locks are shared across the computer network to allow only one process to write data at a time.
-This requires a shared home directory across all hosts.
+That is in the former case all your data is actually stored by your local main python process and results are collected from all workers. ``'NETLOCK'`` means locks are shared across the computer network to allow only one process to write data at a time.
+Lastly, ``'NETQUEUE'`` starts queue process that collects data stores it.

 In case SCOOP_ is configured correctly, you can easily use *pypet* in a multi-server or cluster framework. :ref:`example-21` shows how to combine *pypet* and SCOOP_.
-For instance, if you have multiple servers sharing the same home directory you can distribute your runs on all of them via ``python -m --hostfile hosts -vv -n 16 my_script.py`` to start 16 workers on your ``hosts`` which is a file specifying the servers to use.
+For instance, if you have multiple servers sharing the same home directory you can distribute your runs on all of them via ``python -m scoop --hostfile hosts -vv -n 16 my_script.py`` to start 16 workers on your ``hosts`` which is a file specifying the servers to use.
 It has the format

-   | ip_or_hostname_or_ip 8
+   | some_host 10
-   | other_hostname
+   | 130.148.250.11
-   | third_hostname 4
+   | another_host 4

-with the name of the host followed by the number of workers you want to launch (optional).
+with the name or IP of the host followed by the number of workers you want to launch (optional).

+To use *pypet* and SCOOP_ on a computing cluster one additional needs a bash start-up script.
+For instance, for a sun grid engine (SGE), the bash script might look like the following:

+    | #!/bin/bash
+    | #$ -l h_rt=3600
+    | #$ -N mysimulation
+    | #$ -pe mp 4
+    | #$ -cwd
+    |
+    | # Launch the simulation with SCOOP
+    | python -m scoop -vv mysimulation.py

+Most important is the ``-pe`` parallel environment flag to let the computer grid and SCOOP know how many workers to spawn (here 4).
+Other options may be parameters like ``-l h_rt`` defining the maximum runtime, ``-N`` assigning a name, or ``-cwd`` using the the current folder as the working directory.
+The particular options depend on your cluster environment and requirements of the grid provider.
+This job script, let's name it ``mybash.sh``, can be submitted via

+    $ qsub mybash.sh

+Accordingly, the simulation ``mysimulation.py`` gets queued and eventually executed in parallel on the computer grid as soon as resources are available.

-See also the `SCOOP docs`_ and the `example start up scripts`_ on how to set up multiple hosts and scripts for cluster grid engines, respectively.
+See also the `SCOOP docs`_ and the `example start up scripts`_ on how to set up multiple hosts and scripts for other grid engines.
-By the way, on SGE you need to use a parallel environment via the ``#$ -pe`` flag.
-This is also important to let SCOOP_ know how many workers it can start on the cluster.

 To avoid overhead of re-pickling the trajectory, SCOOP_ mode also supports setting ``freeze_input=True`` (see :ref:`more-on-multiprocessing`).